kudobuilder/kudo/keps/0036-conditional-operator-dependencies.md

 * Introducing a task that unconditionally removes a child operator instance.

+* Conditional optionality.
+If, for example, an operator A has two optional children B and C, but C is not needed if B is not enabled, the user will need to disable C separately, which does not provide a good user experience.
+However, in this specific example operator developer could resolve the problem by turning C into a child of B or, if they have no control over the code of B, by adding a layer of indirection: a conditionally installed operator B\* that will unconditionally install B and conditionally install C. Conversely, if enabling B always requires C to be enabled, then B could be turned into a child of C.

 ## Proposal

 ### Interface
 An optional field `enablingParameter` will be added to the `KudoOperator` task:
 ```
-- name: dependency
+- name: child
   kind: KudoOperator
   spec:
-    package: "./packages/dependency"
+    package: "./packages/child"
-    parameterFile: dependency-params.yaml
+    parameterFile: child-params.yaml
-    enablingParameter: "installDependency"
+    enablingParameter: "installChild"
 ```
-In this example, when the parameter `installDependency` equals to `true`, the task will be handled as a normal, unconditional `KudoOperator`.
+In this example, when the parameter `installChild` equals to `true`, the task will be handled as a normal, unconditional `KudoOperator`.
 When the parameter equals to `false`, execution of the task will ensure that the corresponding operator instance is not installed (uninstalling it if necessary).

-#### Validation
+#### Validity criteria
-A `KudoOperator` task referencing a non-existing parent parameter will be treated as invalid: instance admission (and plan execution, if instance admission is not used) will fail.
+A `KudoOperator` task specifying a non-existing parent parameter via `enablingParameter` will be treated as invalid: operator package validation, instance admission and task execution will all fail in this case.

-Task execution and instance validation will require that the type of the specified parameter is either "boolean" or a string convertible to boolean according to rules used by Go's `strconv.ParseBool()`.
+Instance admission and task execution will require that the type of the specified parameter is either "boolean" or a string convertible to boolean according to rules used by Go's `strconv.ParseBool()`.

 #### Changing `enablingParameter` on upgrade
 No special handling for upgrade is planned.